Blog Post

 It is best used when you have multiple rental property investments to choose from and don’t know which one is the reasonable choice.

-Let’s take a look at the formula of cap rate.
+Let’s take a look at the formula of cap rate for a property.

-Cap Rate = Net Operating Income/Purchase Price × 100
+Cap Rate = Net Operating Income/Property's Purchase Price × 100

-To determine the net operating income, subtract operating expenses from your rental income.
+To determine the net operating income, subtract operating expenses from your annual rental income.

 So, if you bought a rental property for $200,000, spent a total of $4,200 in closing fees and decided to remodel it for $15,000.
 This brings your total investment to $219,200.